solid-contrib/pods/README.md

+To get started with Solid you will first need to get a Pod.

+Pick from you Pod providers below.

+You can also get an [identity provider](https://github.com/solid/solid-idp-list) that is independent from your Pod and [self host your Pod](https://github.com/solid/information/blob/master/documentation/pods.md#self-hosting-pods) rather than opt for a Pod provider.

 # Pod Providers

 |               Link                |    Responsible for Domain Name and Terms of Use     |             Responsible for Hosting               | Location of Hosting | Solid Server Version |